Comparative Statics via Stochastic Orderings in a Two-Echelon Market with Upstream Demand Uncertainty: Conclusions

 \section{Conclusions}

-Along with \cite{Le17}, the present study provides a probabilistic and economic analysis that aims to extend the work of \cite{La01}, \cite{La06}, \cite{Pa05} and \cite{Ba13}.
-The characterization, under mild conditions, of the supplier's optimal pricing policy as the unique fixed point of the MRL function of the demand distribution, provides a powerful tool for a multifaceted comparative statics analysis. \Cref{reestimate,closure} demonstrate how stochastic orderings, coupled with this characterization, provide predictions of the response of the wholesale price in a versatile environment of various demand transformations.
+Along with \cite{Le17}, the present study provides a probabilistic and economic analysis that aims to extend the work of \cite{La01}, \cite{La06}, \cite{Pa05} and \cite{Ba13}.\footnote{The current paper and \cite{Bel18} contain preliminary results that appear in full length in \cite{Le18,Leo20,Leo21,Leon21}.} The characterization, under mild conditions, of the supplier's optimal pricing policy as the unique fixed point of the MRL function of the demand distribution, provides a powerful tool for a multifaceted comparative statics analysis. \Cref{reestimate,closure} demonstrate how stochastic orderings, coupled with this characterization, provide predictions of the response of the wholesale price in a versatile environment of various demand transformations.
 Based on a numerical example, \Cref{larger} confirms \cite{La01}'s intuition that prices are driven by different forces than market size.
 In \Cref{performance} and \Cref{efficiency}, we show that number of second stage retailers and wholesale prices have a direct impact on supply chain performance and efficiency.
 A more extended version of the present study is subject of ongoing work.